Biogen and Alectos Therapeutics Announce License and Collaboration Agreement for AL01811, a Novel GBA2 Inhibitor for the Potential Treatment of Parkinson’s Disease

 - Alectos to receive a $15 million upfront payment and is eligible to receive potential future development and commercial milestone payments

-Cambridge, Mass. and Burnaby, British Columbia – June 6, 2022 – Biogen Inc. (Nasdaq: BIIB) – Biogen and Alectos Therapeutics have entered into a license and collaboration agreement to develop and commercialize a novel preclinical selective GBA2 inhibitor, AL01811, which has first-in-class potential as an oral disease modifying treatment for patients with Parkinson’s disease (PD).
+CAMBRIDGE, Mass. and BURNABY, British Columbia, June 06, 2022 (GLOBE NEWSWIRE) -- Biogen Inc. (Nasdaq: BIIB) -- Biogen and Alectos Therapeutics have entered into a license and collaboration agreement to develop and commercialize a novel preclinical selective GBA2 inhibitor, AL01811, which has first-in-class potential as an oral disease modifying treatment for patients with Parkinson’s disease (PD).
 This collaboration combines Alectos’ expertise in small-molecule therapeutics with Biogen’s development capabilities in movement disorders.

 Increasing evidence suggests that lysosomal dysfunction plays a key role in the pathology of neurodegenerative disease, including PD.
 Small-molecule GBA2 inhibitors have been shown to reduce lysosomal pH and increase levels of the lysosomal proton pump vATPase, which is involved in maintaining the acidic pH required for lysosomal function.
 Currently, there are no approved disease modifying therapies for PD, creating significant unmet needs for patients seeking to slow disease progression.
 If approved, AL01811 has the potential to improve the standard of care for movement disorders such as PD, which affects approximately 10 million patients worldwide1.